Social Sciences Media & Communication

 HK$150 (Non-refundable)Course Fee

 - Course Fee : HK$38,700 per programme (Effective from April 2022 intake.
 To be paid in two instalments, non-refundable and subject to change without prior notice.
-Admin charge apply to course withdrawal.)
+Admin charge applies to course withdrawal.)

 - The CEF Institution Code of HKU SPACE is 100

 |Postgraduate Diploma in Public Relations and Corporate Communication

 |COURSE CODE 40G104685||FEES $37,600||ENQUIRY 3762-0868|

 |Continuing Education Fund

 This course has been included in the list of reimbursable courses under the Continuing Education Fund.

 Postgraduate Diploma in Public Relations and Corporate Communication

 - 500-word personal statement (outlining your education, training and working experience and saying how you think will benefit from the programme);